Ten Pound Poms

 At the Burdekin River which separates the towns of Home

-Hill on the south and Ayr on the north, the rail bridge was under several feet of water and the train was unable to cross.
-Together with the other passengers, we struggled from the train with our luggage, and lining up in the rain, waited to cross the mile-wide fast flowing river.
-With the muddy water almost lapping the gunwales, we were ferried in tiny flat-bottom boats, not much bigger than fishing "tinnies", across to the other shore.
-Once there we were all squeezed into another even older
+Hill on the south and Ayr on the north, the old rail bridge was under several feet of water and the train was unable to cross.
+Together with the other passengers, we gathered our luggage, including unnecessary hats and coats, and struggled from the train to line up in the rain and wait to cross the mile-wide fast flowing river.
+As muddy water lapped the gunwales, we scrambled into tiny bobbing flat-bottom boats, not much more than fishing tinnies, and insecurely perched on benches and suitcases we were ferried across to the other shore.
+Once there we were squeezed into another even older

 train for the remaining 300 miles of the journey north.

-When we eventually arrived in Cairns, Dad was waiting for us.
-We had another 50 miles to travel, north along the Cook Highway to
+We weren't done yet.
+There was another 50 miles of travel to go - north along the Cook Highway to

-every few miles along the way to ford another flooded creek or causeway.
+Out past Stratford, across the Barron River with fast-flowing water just beneath the bridge's noisy wooden planks and north past the turn offs to beach roads.
+We stopped frequently along the winding pot-holed coastal highway in order to ford another flooded creek or causeway.
+At least once I recall, we threw out a tow-line and pulled a smaller stranded vehicle through one of the flooded water crossings.
 After a journey which seemed as long and eventful, if much less comfortable than our earlier sea crossing, we eventually arrived in Mossman and our new home.

-Mossman was a cane town – it still is.
-Its sugar mill was not far from
+Mossman was a busy little cane town.
+Its sugar mill (which sadly closed in 2023) was not far from

 the middle of town and the little cane trains with their cargo of